 We are collating frequently asked questions regarding List View Refresh.
-If you have something you wish to ask but it's not covered here please do raise a support request.
+If you have a question that is not covered here please raise a support ticket.

 Q - The new List View Refresh student interface will be released shortly but I wondered when we could get access to one of our modules in this format please in order to update user guides and videos ahead of release?